 You want to spec for fuel mileage but you also want to have a spec that it will do the work that you intended to do.
 We are talking about a rear end, transmission and engine.
 You want to have the proper driveline and specifications for the work that you’re doing.

-You don’t want to spec a semi that is job-specific, for instance, a truck that can only haul heavyweight because then when it’s time to resell that rig it’s only going to appeal to someone else in that same finite line of owner operator jobs.
-Spec a truck that can do different types of work, whether it be reefer work or flatbed work, etc.
+You don’t want to spec a semi that is job-specific, for instance, a truck that can only haul heavyweight.
+This is because when it’s time to resell that rig it’s only going to appeal to someone in that line of owner operator jobs.
+Status Trucking recommends searching for a truck that can handle different types of work, be it reefer work, flatbed work, etc.

 A good suggestion is to spec a truck that could run 80,000 pounds gross rather than a light frame or a heavy spec truck, it’s better to go with somewhere in the middle.

 You need to spec for reliability as well.
 It’s one thing to have a truck that gets great fuel mileage but if the engine is not reliable and quits half the time that’s just money going out the window.
 So you’ve got to spec with reliability in mind.
 This is the main reason why if you want to start an owner operator trucking company you need a knowledgeable and reliable salesman.
 A salesman that knows what’s going on with the engines and how many of them are getting back into the shop or who was having trouble with the Detroit, Cummins, etc. You need to know which engine seems to be proving itself to be the best all the way around because you need reliability.

 Depending on your goals adopting one of these two strategies will help you to select the right truck for your owner operator trucking business.